DiegoQuirinoS/whereis/README.md

   - NPM (Optional, only if you want work on code)
   - Angular (Optional, only if you want work on code)

+Replace by your ip address on KAFKA_ZOOKEEPER_CONNECT and KAFKA_ADVERTISED_LISTENERS env attributes at docker-compose.yml

 To run docker-compose:
 $ docker-compose -f "docker-compose.yml" up -d --build